Table of Contents

 Quick Answer: What Is an Isolator Switch?

-An isolator switch is a mechanical switching device that, when placed in the OFF position, creates a visible and physical disconnection in an electrical circuit.
+An isolator switch is a mechanical switching device that, when placed in the OFF position, creates a defined physical separation of the contacts in an electrical circuit.
+Some designs provide a visible contact gap, while others provide a clearly indicated and lockable OFF position.

 Its primary purpose is to ensure that a circuit is completely de-energized during maintenance or repair, preventing accidental energization and reducing the risk of electric shock.